 This week a major investment was announced by Westminster City Council which would provide a welcome boost for West End businesses as they start their recovery from the Covid-19 pandemic.

-Marble Arch Hill, a 25m high grass-covered pop-up viewing platform, will stand next to the to the Grade 1 listed national monument to give visitors a spectacular view of some of the capital’s most renowned locations and provide a shot in the arm for the hospitality sector as it helps to bring tourists back to the West End this summer.
+Marble Arch Hill, a 25m high grass-covered pop-up viewing platform, will stand next to the Grade 1 listed national monument to give visitors a spectacular view of some of the capital’s most renowned locations and provide a shot in the arm for the hospitality sector as it helps to bring tourists back to the West End this summer.

 We worked closely with our client Marble Arch London BID and its chief executive, Kay Buxton, to outline the benefits this attraction will have on its member businesses, in particular the many hotels and restaurants located across the Marble Arch and Edgware Road district.